 He told me this morning the four train is beast.
 Not beast as in animal.
 But beast as in best.
 I had taken it on Sunday after a visit to my Shrink.
 (I capitalize her name to make it proper).
 So I knew what he was talking about.

 I am beset with the idea of the proper name.
-Derrida and my class on Psychoanalysis and Deconstruction has me in a funk.
+Derrida and my class on Psychoanalysis and Deconstruction have me in a funk.
 I have no idea what to write about for the course.
 Saw the Prof in the elevator today.
 (I capitalize his name to make it proper too).
 Maybe a thought transference?
 From Freud?
 Or someone?
 From the prof?
 If I listen to his words and while I listen I free associate maybe I can stumble upon something.
 Chance.

 This is how I will write notes.
 Take a chance.
 We did read "Mes Chances," last week by Derrida.
 Did you ever play that game where you open Holy Writ at a certain page, read the citation your finger falls upon, "Jesus, wept," (for example) as a way to divine the divine?
 Deviner?
 Is the chance in the flipping the pages or in the falling of the finger?
 I am not sure.